The network signature of constellation line figures: Results

 \subsection{[Hypothesis II] The region of the sky associates with the visual signature of constellations across cultures}

 Some stars are much more frequently linked into constellations than others.
-From among the stars linked in these 1591 constellations, 67 stars are present in 20 or more constellations each.
+From among the stars present in this dataset, 72 stars are present in 22 or more constellations each.
 Occasionally, a culture has constellation variants, or simply different constellations which overlap; in these cases, the same star is present in two or more constellations of the same culture.
 This is relatively rare; the majority of constellations per root star come from different cultures.
-We take these 67 stars as \emph{root stars}, each defining a sky region, or constellation sets.
+We take these stars as \emph{root stars}, each defining a sky region.
 When two stars are close in the sky, their constellation sets overlap, but are rarely identical.
-The most frequent star is $\zeta$ Ori, in Orion (IAU), with 56 constellation variants; outside the belt of Orion, the next most frequent star is $\eta$ UMa, with 41.
-We measure the diversity for each of the 67 sets.
+The most frequent star is $\zeta$ Ori, in Orion (IAU), with 62 constellation variants; outside the belt of Orion, the next most frequent star is $\beta$ UMa, with 44.
+We measure the diversity for each of the 72 root stars.

-Over the embedding, we have delimited seven clusters of visual signatures (Fig.~\ref{fig:manifold_gradients}).
-Although they are of unequal sizes, with $\mathbf{C_3}$ in particular very small (14 constellations or 0.87\% of the total), they have comparable presence from the root stars: 20 out of 67 frequent stars have at least one constellation in $\mathbf{C_3}$, 23 in $\mathbf{C_1}$, and only 14 in $\mathbf{C_6}$.
-On the other hand, all root stars have constellations in $\mathbf{C_2}$, and 62 (almost all) in $\mathbf{C_5}$.
-We compute the normalised diversity index $H$, per sky region defined by root star, over these seven clusters, and provide the results in Fig.~\ref{fig:root_star_diversity}.
+Over the embedding, we have previously delimited clusters of visual signatures (Fig~\ref{fig:manifold_gradients}).
+Although they are of unequal sizes, they have significant presence from the root stars: even in the smallest clusters, $\mathbf{C_3}$ and $\mathbf{C_5}$, the root stars have 48 and 16 constellations, respectively.
+Almost all root stars are present in the largest clusters, $\mathbf{C_2}$ and $\mathbf{C_4}$.
+We compute the Shannon entropy or {\bf diversity index} $H$ per sky region defined by root star, over these six clusters (Sec.~\ref{sec:diversity} details this method).

+We provide the results in Fig~\ref{fig:root_star_diversity}.
 Per root star, this shows the diversity index $H$ among all constellations of that star (on the left axis), and the number of constellations with that star (on the right axis).
 The dotted line marks the middle of the diversity range, 0.5, and the diversity markers are coloured differently above and below this; although this middle value has no particular meaning, it helps to separate the results into high and low.
+Only 35\% of these root stars have a diversity index below 0.5, and there is no strong relationship between the number of constellations per star and the diversity index.